ghahremani/Computing-signal-features/README.md

 sharpness_notebook.ipynb: notebook to calculate the sharpness of deep brain signal (LFP)

-steepness_notebook_L.ipynb: notebook to calculate the steepness of deep brain signal
+steepness_notebook.ipynb: notebook to calculate the steepness of deep brain signal